-• techcode a day ago
+• techcode 9 months ago

 Simply being connected to mobile (or wifi) network is enough to get your location - sometimes with pretty good precision.